Taxation in the United States

 Property taxes are imposed by most local governments and many special purpose authorities based on the fair market value of property.
 School and other authorities are often separately governed, and impose separate taxes.
 Property tax is generally imposed only on realty, though some jurisdictions tax some forms of business property.
 Property tax rules and rates vary widely with annual median rates ranging from 0.2% to 1.9% of a property's value depending on the state.
-Sales taxes are imposed by most states and some localities on the price at retail sale of many goods and some services.
-Sales tax rates vary widely among jurisdictions, from 0% to 16%, and may vary within a jurisdiction based on the particular goods or services taxed.
-Sales tax is collected by the seller at the time of sale, or remitted as use tax by buyers of taxable items who did not pay sales tax.
+Most states and local areas charge a sales tax when buyers purchase certain goods and services at retail.
+These tax rates range from 0% to 16%, and the exact amount depends on the location and the specific items being sold.
+The seller usually collects this money during the transaction.
+If the seller does not collect the sales tax, the buyer is responsible for paying a use tax directly to the government instead.

 The United States imposes tariffs or customs duties on the import of many types of goods from many jurisdictions.
 These tariffs or duties must be paid before the goods can be legally imported.
 Rates of duty vary from 0% to more than 20%, based on the particular goods and country of origin.
 Estate and gift taxes are imposed by the federal and some state governments on the transfer of property inheritance, by will, or by lifetime donation.
 Similar to federal income taxes, federal estate and gift taxes are imposed on worldwide property of citizens and residents and allow a credit for foreign taxes.

 Tax Freedom Day—the calculated day on which the nation theoretically earns enough to pay its taxes—became progressively later in the 20th century but abated in the 21st century.

 “Retaliatory tax” is a title in the proposed “Big Beautiful Bill” bill that would allow the United States to impose additional taxes on entities from countries it says unfairly tax American companies and individuals.
 U.S. President Donald Trump wants to sign it into law.
 The G7 nations have reached an agreement to exempt the United States from the 15 percent minimum corporate tax rate, as stated by the Canadian presidency.
 This decision serves primarily as a means for Western industrialized nations to protect their businesses from potential retaliation by Washington.